ndarosa2/CS598_DL4H_Project/README.md

 Data Preprocessing Instructions
 ------------
-The original paper's GitHub has a that README.md provides data processing reproduction steps; however, more detailed steps along with possible necesary troubleshooting is provided below:
+The original paper's GitHub has a that README.md provides data processing reproduction steps; however, more detailed steps along with possible necessary troubleshooting is provided below:

+ 1. Download this GitHub's repository.
+Other than a couple files, this repository hosts the same files found in the original paper's repository (patient_trajectory_prediction), but with minor script modifications and with some files moved to a different folder.
+ 	* Modifications included: added lines to calculate total parameters, added with.torch_nograd() to some files to save memory and increase speed, and changed torch.cuda.set_device(1) to torch.cuda.set_device(0) since only tested with one active GPU.
- 1. Download the original paper's repository (patient_trajectory_prediction) [1]
+ 	* Alternatively, download the original paper's repository (patient_trajectory_prediction) instead [1]
- 2. Download the QuickUMLS repository (QuickUMLS) [5]
+ 3. Download the QuickUMLS repository (QuickUMLS) [5]
- 3. In patient_trajectory_prediction, do the following
+ 4. In patient_trajectory_prediction, do the following
  	* Copy MIMIC's NOTEEVENTS.csv into the data_cleaning folder
  	* Change directory to data_cleaning
 	* Run noteEvents_preproc.py.
 This will generate output.csv